Skip to main content

 1. Palm Springs Art Museum

-The Palm Springs Art Museum (formerly the Palm Springs Desert Museum) is the largest and perhaps most popular cultural institution in the Coachella Valley.
+The biggest and maybe most well-known cultural institution in the Coachella Valley is the Palm Springs Art Museum, originally known as the Palm Springs Desert Museum.
 With a wide-reaching and growing collection of over 12,000 objects, this awesome Palm Springs museum covers modern and contemporary art, architecture, and design with roots in the area’s unique history, culture, and place.
 Visit this Palm Springs museum for a transformative experience that’ll expand your understanding of the world through art.

 2. Palm Springs Art Museum Architecture and Design Center